-If for you Lent is already dragging on and worries about coronavirus are getting you down, there’s one day coming up when all Lenten obligations are thrown off and weddings, celebrations and other feasts can take place.
+If for you Lent is already dragging on, there’s one day coming up when all Lenten obligations are thrown off and weddings, celebrations and other feasts can take place.
 St Joseph’s Day on March 19th.

 It is traditionally a day for happiness, excessive food and most importantly parties, not usually organised in catholic countries during Lent.
 If you want to get married during Lent, this is the only day you can do so, although of course it rarely falls on a Saturday.